gsause/Linux-Foundation-RHEL/readme.md

-# 🧑‍💻 RHCSA Linux Intern Training Repo (AlmaLinux / RHEL 9)
+# 🧑‍💻 Get Know Linux

-Welcome to the **RHCSA Linux Intern Training** repository.
-This is a hands-on, real-world-focused guide for interns and beginners who want to learn Red Hat-based Linux systems from the ground up, with the end goal of RHCSA certification (EX200).
+Welcome to the **Don't know where to start with Linux** repository.
+This is explicitly for interns and beginners to understand Linux from the ground up.

+Earth's IT industry runs on opensource software/tools, from which extra feature additions and customer support are sold for cash.
+To evolve in this landscape you should experience opensource because it’s transparent, collaborative, auditable, and free.
+It’s a digital democracy where your contributions can literally move the world forward without needing to pay, just to access the environment.
+You don’t need a license, subscription, or corporate approval to get started.
+Everything is out in the open, ready for you to explore, learn, break, fix, and build.
+Whether you’re a student in a small town or an engineer in a top tech firm, the playing field is level.
+That’s the power of open source and Linux sits right at the centre of it.

+Linux holds about 45% of the global server operating system market in enterprise environments as of 2024 in which Red Hat Enterprise Linux alone represents a significant portion of it.
+It is the preferred choice for cloud infrastructure and modern enterprise applications, powering over 90% of public cloud workloads [1](https://www.sci-tech-today.com/stats/linux-statistics/).

 ---

 ## 📚 What's Inside

 ### `/training-guide.md`
 > Your main learning material.
 Explains each concept like you're being guided by a senior admin, with a mix of commands, theory, and real-world context.
+Understand each concept with why it matters in the real world.

 ### `/lab.md`
 > A complete set of hands-on labs.
-Includes break-fix tasks, LVM exercises, user creation, cron jobs, firewalld configs, and more.

-### `/Linux_Intern_Training_Checklist.xlsx`
-> A progress tracker that helps you and your mentor check off skills weekly.
-Covers all RHCSA-aligned areas.

----

-## 🎯 Who This Is For
-- Interns onboarding into sysadmin/devops roles
-- New grads aiming for RHCSA
-- Bootcamp learners needing hands-on structure
-- Anyone starting with AlmaLinux or RHEL

----

-## 🚀 How to Use This Repo

-1. **Start with `training-guide.md`**
-   Understand each concept with why it matters in the real world.

-2. **Do the labs in `lab.md`**
 Don’t just read.
 Practice.
 Break things.
 Fix them.

-3. **Track progress in Excel**
-   Use `Linux_Intern_Training_Checklist.xlsx` to log weekly reviews and checklist items.

-4. **Version control your own work**
-   Create a folder `intern-notes/` and start pushing your lab notes and scripts.

 ---

 ## 🛠 Tools You'll Need
-- VirtualBox or VMware (or a cloud VM)
+- VMware Workstation (or a cloud VM)
-- AlmaLinux 9 ISO or minimal install
+- AlmaLinux 9 minimal (no GUI)
-- Internet access for package installation

 ---

-## 📢 Feedback / Contributions
-Open an issue or PR if you'd like to:
-- Add new labs
-- Translate this to another language
-- Convert it into a web-based version or GitBook

----

 ## 🧠 Final Tip
 This repo is structured around doing, not just memorizing.
 If you're unsure, test it.
 Break it.
 Reboot it.
 Then fix it.
-That's how real sysadmins are made.
+That's how real engineers are made.

-Happy hacking! 🐧